Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Size: 60–70 Pounds

 The elegant-looking Irish Setter is a medium to large breed with a beautiful red coat.
-It is a friendly breed that isn’t afraid of hard work and this setter will get along with humans of any age.
-However, it does have a strong prey drive, which means that it may not be the best choice of dog for those with cats or who have a lot of wildlife in the garden.
+A friendly breed that isn’t afraid of hard work, this setter will usually get along with humans of any age.
+However, they do have a strong prey drive, which means that they may not be the best choice of dog for those with cats or who have a lot of wildlife in the garden.

 Female Basset Hound